Disclosure Policy

 SOLWERS PLC DISCLOSURE POLICY

-Solwers Plc (“Solwers” or “the Company”) is a Finnish, public, limited-liability company whose shares are traded on the multilateral Nasdaq First North Growth Market Finland (“First North”), operated by Nasdaq Helsinki Oy (“the Helsinki Stock Exchange”).
-This disclosure policy has been approved by the Board of Directors, and it describes the key principles and practices according to which Solwers communicates with the capital markets, the media and other stakeholders.
-In addition to the Company, the principles of this disclosure policy apply to its subsidiaries and associates.
+Solwers Oyj (“Solwers” or “the Company”) is a Finnish, public, limited-liability company whose shares are traded on the multilateral Nasdaq First North Growth Market Finland (“First North”), operated by Nasdaq Helsinki Oy (“the Helsinki Stock Exchange”).
+This dis-closure policy has been approved by the Board of Directors, and it describes the key princi-ples and practices according to which Solwers communicates with the capital markets, the media and other stakeholders.

 The company complies with the rules, guidelines and regulations of the Helsinki Stock Exchange and First North, ESMA (European Securities and Markets Authority) and the Financial Supervisory Authority, as well as the Market Abuse Regulation ((EU) No 596/2014, “MAR”) and the obligations set out in the Securities Markets Act, the Limited Liability Companies Act and other legislation concerning the companies listed on First North.

-Solwers will disclose the transactions by the Company’s executives and their related parties on the Company’s financial instruments as a company release without delay and no later than within two (2) working days of the executive’s notification.
-The term “executive” covers members of the Board of Directors, the CEO, the CFO, the General Counsel and the Head of Group Communications.
-The obligation to report the transactions of executives is discussed in more detail in the Company’s Insider Policy.
+Solwers will disclose the transactions by the Company’s executives and their related parties on the Company’s financial instruments as a company release in accordance with regulation.
+The term “executive” covers members of the Board of Directors, the Chief Executive Officer (“CEO”), the Chief Financial Officer (“CFO”), the General Counsel (“GC”) and the Chief Communications Officer (“CCO”).

-3.3.
-Other information to be disclosed under the Nasdaq First North Growth Market Rulebook
+3.4 Other information to be disclosed under the Nasdaq First North Growth Market Rulebook.

 In addition, the company publishes the information required by the current Nasdaq First North Nordic Rulebook as company releases, including the following: